rotki/rotki/docs/usage_guide.rst

    :alt: NFT Value Dashboard
    :align: center

 If a price cannot be found for an NFT asset or if you want to change the calculated price estimate you can easily set the price for an NFT asset manually.
-You can do this by either clicking on the ``>`` in the NFTs table in the dashboard or by going to ``Blockchains & Accounts`` -> ``Non-fungible balances``.
+You can do this by either clicking on the ``>`` button in the NFTs table in the dashboard or by going to :menuselection:`Blockchains & Accounts --> Non Fungible balances`.
 And then click on the pen icon for the NFT you are interested in.

 For privacy concerns, it is possible to allow all or only a certain list of domains for images rendered, this can be done here by clicking on the icon highlighted below.